SarveshMankar/SarveshMankar/README.md

 ---

 <h2 align='center'>Quote of the Moment</h2>
-<h3 quote align='center'>Your vision will become clear only when you can look into your own heart.</h3 quote>
+<h3 quote align='center'>One of the things about leadership is that you've got to show up.</h3 quote>

 ---